yuanmingchen922/DHL.1/README.md

-# Please go to version_3.md for more detailed math proof.
+## Please go to version_3.md for more detailed math proof.
 A reminder needs to be stated here is that the function in the pdf did not redener well.
 If caused any confusion, I sincerely apologize.
 However, I can make sure that the function here is the correct one.
+Another way is that to download the Version_3.md and put it in vscode with Markdown Preview Enhanced extension installed, or run it in Overleaf.
+Once again, I am sorry that Github does not render part of the latex code correctly.